groupcache/groupcache-go/README.md

     peer) is the owner of it?
 If so, use it.

  3. Amongst all the peers in my set of N, am I the owner of the key "foo"?  (e.g. does it consistent hash to 5?)
-If so, load it.
+If so, load it and store in the local cache..
 If other callers come in, via the same process or via RPC requests from peers, they block waiting for the load to finish and get the same answer.
 If not, RPC to the peer that's the owner and get the answer.
 If the RPC fails, just load it locally (still with local dup suppression).

 ## Example